 Standard treatment – This is the current most effective treatment or care given to people for their disease or condition.
-For example, standard treatment for newly diagnosed early breast cancer is surgery to remove the breast tumour, often followed by radiotherapy, hormone therapy and/or chemotherapy.
+For example, standard treatment for newly diagnosed early breast cancer is surgery to remove the breast tumour, often followed by radiation therapy, hormone therapy and/or chemotherapy.

 In some cases, there is no known useful medication or treatment, but patients will be monitored regularly.
 That is then the currently available best standard of care.
-This would be the case for women who have completed standard surgery, radiotherapy, hormone therapy and/or chemotherapy for early breast cancer.
+This would be the case for women who have completed standard surgery, radiation therapy, hormone therapy and/or chemotherapy for early breast cancer.

 Placebo – This is an inactive or fake treatment made to look, taste or feel like the treatment being tested, but doesn’t have any active (therapeutic) ingredients (if a medicine) or a remedial effect (if another type of treatment).